f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

    *Expected time: ~5 min*

-6. Use your key to SSH into the BIG-IQ DCD instance and execute the following commands:
+6. Use admin user and your AWS SSH key to SSH into the BIG-IQ DCD instance, then execute the following commands:

    ```
    # bash